Mobile Power Network for Ultimate Mobility without Battery Life Anxiety: Mobile Power Network Architecture

 \section{Mobile Power Network Architecture}

-Based on RBC, we design the mobile power network (MPN) architecture to provide wide-area mobile charging services.
-Relying on the features of RBC technology, one transmitter can charge several receivers at the same time, while one receiver can be served by several transmitters.
-Thus, the control functions such as access control, scheduling control and mobility management should be provided by the MPN.
+The MPN architecture requires not only far-field wireless charging technologies but also near-field wireless charging technologies for their respective application scenarios.
+For example, inductive coupling and magnetic resonance technology can be applied in the MPN infrastructural network to supply power for home appliances and electric vehicles.
+Laser charging or RF charging may be used in the MPN-powered WSNs.
+Based on comparing these WPT technologies, we can find that RBC is the MPN's enabling technology for mobile applications~\cite{Liu2016Charging}.
+We designed the mobile power network (MPN) architecture based on RBC to provide wide-area mobile charging services.
+Relying on the features of RBC technology, one transmitter can charge several receivers simultaneously, while one receiver can be served by several transmitters.
+Thus, the control functions such as access control, scheduling control, and mobility management should be provided by the MPN.